-In 2017, we anticipate fewer payment processing problems and more functional mobile apps being released in Nevada, New Jersey, and Delaware.
+In 2017 saw an improvement in this area and looking to 2018, we anticipate fewer payment processing problems and more functional mobile apps being released in Nevada, New Jersey, and Delaware.
 As a result, we believe revenue will increase.
 The impact of a new market entrant- Amaya's receipt of its license in New Jersey is already helping with revenue generation.
 If online gaming develops momentum in California, we predict that Google will reverse its refusal to offer real money apps.
 But with only three states offering online gaming, there is no good business reason to allow real money apps; if California comes online, that may change.